prechac/prechac.github.io/_posts/2016-12-12-overlay-takeouts.md

 - Yes, the passer cannot ignore the manipulator, but that is true for most takeouts ("pelf")
 - _Once you by pass the your thinking machinery, its actually not that hard, you become part of a clock work, which is what the whole takeout business is about_
 - _Two step approach: (1) creating overlay prechacs, (2) dealing with runaround pecularities_

+What we find most remarkable about this set of pattern is how hard it is to get ones head around the overlay job (_A_).
+Even in both examples all the bilateral passing part are fairly easy, it takes quite some time manage both patterns at once.
+Naturally this applies especially to odd period patterns, where you have to memorize once for the first half and another time when you switch hands.

+However, and this is true for many takeouts and (mini) Prechac patterns - once master the timing around the difficult throws like 4s __and__ you don't have to think actively, you can get the pattern solid relatively quickly.
+Then, you enter the "clock work" state of mind.
+This mode of juggling where every one is a cog, making the pattern tick, makes up a significant amount of the "buzz" takeouts.

+The second observation worth noting is that, the passers are aware of the manipulation, much in contrast to conventional takeouts where the manipulation is supposed to be "transparent" to the passers.

 ## Future Work
 - _Describe the run around part of Mission Impossible in more detail (transition, starts, permutations)_